steno-aarhus/research/onboarding/meetings-and-events/index.md

 - **Steno News:** the newsletter for SDCA employees is published once a month (in Danish) and sent to relevant mailgroups.
 - **Steno Research News:** Niels Jessen sends out a newsletter (in English) for SDCA researchers every 2-3 months.
 (If you are employed in the SDCA Clinic they also send out a Clinic newsletter for their employees)
 - **SDCA newsletter:** You can also choose to [subscribe](https://www.stenoaarhus.dk/nyheder/nyhedsmail/) to the official SDCA newsletter.

-Slack

-:   You might know Slack?
-That's Steno Diabetes Center Aarhus's social
-    media.
-Here, you will be able to connect with people across SDCA.
-    Social and scientific events and lunch pack photos -- it's all there under the Channels `#2_forskning` and `#6_events`.